Australia and Olympic Table Tennis

 William Henzell, competing at his third Games at London, matched the best ever result by an Australian having knocked off a number of higher ranked opponents as he progressed through to the quarter-finals.

 The Rio 2016 Games saw six Australians line up in the green and gold as both Jian Fang Lay and Melissa Tapper made history.
-Lay became one of only three Australian women to have now competed at five Olympic Games while Tapper became the nation's first Paralympian to also compete at an Olympics.
-Lay was Australia's only singles player to score a win at Rio, progressing through to the third round, while both the men's and women's teams went down in the opening round of the competition against top 8 ranked sides.
+Lay became one of only three Australian women to have competed at five Olympic Games while Tapper became the nation's first Paralympian to also compete at an Olympics.
+Lay was Australia's only singles player to score a win at Rio, progressing through to the third round.

 Table tennis became an Olympic sport in Seoul 1988.
 With more than 40 million players worldwide, table tennis has the largest player-base of any sport.
 The Chinese have been the most dominant players for the last 45 years and throughout Olympic competition.
 Since 1988, China has won 20 of the 24 gold medals awarded.
 At their home Games in 2008 they made a clean sweep of all four events.